Chia-Network/chiapos/documents/proof_of_space.md

 ### Cycles attack

-Considering the *underlying graph* of a table (see [Matching Function Requirements](#Matching-Function-Requirements)), it's possible to write say, 3 of the associated entries corresponding to edges of a 4-cycle to disk, plus specify how to walk the edges of this cycle (possibly some edges walked in reverse) to find the last edge (entry).
+Considering the *underlying graph* of a table (see [Matching Function Requirements](#Matching-Function-Requirements)), it's possible to write, say, 3 of the associated entries corresponding to edges of a 4-cycle to disk plus specify how to walk the edges of this cycle (possibly some edges walked in reverse) to find the last edge (entry).

 Because there are no 4-cycles (or 5-cycles, because each edge changes the parity of the first coordinate), the minimum length cycle is a 6-cycle.

-For every cycle on an island in the graph of a table it's possible to save one of the edges by specifying how to walk the edges to find the the pair instead of giving the counterpart directly.
+For every cycle on an island in the graph of a table it is possible to save one of the edges by specifying how to walk the edges to find the the pair instead of giving the counterpart directly.
 There are two types of cycles which occur: 4-cycles which happen when there's a bucket which has two things in it and has at least two things it connects to, and 6-cycles, which can happen with two buckets with two things in them being connected but are more common as happenstance through the graph as a whole.
 The cycles which depend on multiple things in the same bucket can be made much less common by increasing the degree of the graph (and correspondingly the B-group size) at the direct linear expense of CPU time.
 The length of other types of cycles can be increased by increasing the C-group size, at the expense of requiring correspondingly more cache space when plotting.